 Hello and welcome!
-My name is Aozora Brockman, and I am a published poet and writer who currently works on Henry’s Farm, my father’s biodiverse, organic vegetable farm in Central Illinois.
-My dream is to have my own farm someday with my dear love, Austin–but before we settle down, I’d love to travel and write, translate Japanese literature and manga, dance, and learn sustainable living skills 🙂
+My name is Aozora Brockman, and I am a published poet and writer.
+My dream is to have my own farm someday with my dear love, Austin–but before we settle down, I’d love to travel and write, translate Japanese literature and manga, dance, and learn sustainable living skills.
+I currently live in the Hudson River Valley with Austin, volunteer at Poets House, and work part-time at an organic farm called Glynwood.

 I recently published a chapbook of poetry, Memory of a Girl (Backbone Press), which was inspired by a month spent in Nagoya caring for and learning from my Japanese grandmother, who is battling Alzheimer’s disease.